Climate change is an issue that pretty much everyone in the world is talking about today.

 The way people travel and live their lives is often a debated problem and it’s hard to ignore the negative impact travel can have on the environment.

-And as awesome as it can be to get paid to travel the world, digital nomads especially have to grapple with how their choices affect the environment.
+And as awesome as it can be to work from your laptop while traveling the world, digital nomads especially have to grapple with how their choices affect the environment.

 From global warming to plastic consumption, what choices can digital nomads make to help address climate change and be responsible global citizens?